peteash10/art.peteashton.com/about.md

 ## New work for 2017

 Throughout 2017 I will be producing a new body of work culminating in a solo show in November.
-[The work is being developed and documented here.](https://github.com/peteash10/2017-body-of-work)

 ## Fellowships, Residencies and Scholarships